elizanierwinska/To-do-list/README.md

 ## Information about the project

-To-Do List App is a simple app, where you can write down all the tasks you need to complete.
+To-Do List is a simple app, where you can write down all the tasks you need to complete.
 You can type your task in a searchbar and add it to the list, then manage it by marking it as a complete/uncomplete and ultimately deleting it when necessary.
 This project might be useful if you want to manage you daily tasks efficiently.

 ###  Features:
 * pick a date from the calendar